Are We Setting Recovery Weights Too Low? Insight From an FBT Therapist

 One Mother’s Response to the Plenary Tweets

 • We need all professionals to understand the need for higher recovery weights.
 Recovery is about state not weight.
-So many parents know this but are stuck with uneducated team members who undermine their work.
+So many parents know this, but are stuck with uneducated team members who undermine their work.

 • If professionals consider a return to pre-eating disorder growth patterns for height and weight to be weight restoration, we parents are saying wrong.
 Eating disorder voices are very loud at this weight.
 We recommend an additional 10% for the first few years of recovery at least.
-This quiets the eating disorder voice and patients are more likely to stay recovered.
+This quiets the eating disorder voice, and patients are more likely to stay recovered.

 • I want all current professionals worldwide to understand this.
 There are so many parents in our international group whose professionals are not getting it.
-Maybe it has not been studied officially but anecdotally we are seeing this in high numbers.
+Maybe it has not been studied officially, but anecdotally, we are seeing this in high numbers.

 • It takes parents a while to get it too.
 It’s frustrating for professionals when parents undermine.
 I was horrified at the first proposed recovery weight and was afraid of my child being made fat.
-But I got educated pretty quickly, opened my eyes and realized I needed to take it further in order to achieve full recovery.
+But I got educated pretty quickly, opened my eyes, and realized I needed to take it further in order to achieve full recovery.

 Helping Parents Get on Board With Higher Weights